brendt/stitcher.io/app/Blog/Content/2023-01-27-my-10-favourite-php-functions.md

 ## Recursive array merging

-I mainly wanted to include `<hljs prop>array_merge_recursive</hljs>` because, for a long time, I misunderstood what it did.
+I mainly wanted to include `array_merge_recursive` because, for a long time, I misunderstood what it did.
 I used to think you'd have to use it for merging multidimensional arrays, but that's not true!

 It might be better to let [past-me explain it](/blog/merging-multidimensional-arrays-in-php) but, in summary, it works like this: